samuelefonio/samuelefonio.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper "Hyperbolic prototypical Entailment Cones" by myself, Roberto Esposito and Marco Aldinucci was accepted at AISTATS 2025!
+Our paper "Hyperbolic prototypical Entailment Cones for image classification" by myself, Roberto Esposito and Marco Aldinucci was accepted at AISTATS 2025!